 POINT OF ORDER: A Point of Order is when a member feels that the rules, policy, or guidelines of the ASC are not being adhered to, he can make a “Point of Order” which in effect is asking the Chairperson to make a determination of whether or not the procedure the member is pointing out is in fact being violated.
 A Point of Order is not a method in which to dispute the accuracy or validity of other member’s remarks but instead is to bring the attention to the Chair that a member feels that proper procedure is not being followed.

-SUSPEND THE RULES: A motion to suspend the rules is made when a member of the ASC would to waive a certain ASC procedure.
+SUSPEND THE RULES: A motion to suspend the rules is made when a member of the ASC would want to waive a certain ASC procedure.
 This motion will include the rule to be suspended and the length of time it shall be suspended.
 The motion requires a second and a two-third (2/3) majority.

 APPEALS THE DECISION OF THE CHAIR: By electing the ASC Chairperson, the ASC delegates the authority and duty to make the necessary ruling on questions of parliamentary procedure.
 But any two members have the right to appeal his/her decision on such a question.
 By one member making the appeal and another member seconding the question is taken from the Chair and given to the ASC for final decision.
 The Chairperson shall speak con to the appeal and the maker of the appeal shall speak pro to the appeal not to exceed one minute each.